Flops for Complete Intersection Calabi-Yau Threefolds: Performing flops on rows of Type 2

-We have seen that under the birational map from $X$ to itself, which contracts and then resolves the $\mathbb{P}^1$s and gives a manifold isomorphic to the original Calabi-Yau, the divisor $H_{(i)}$ maps to the divisor $\mathcal{H}_{(i)}$ (and vice versa), and that additionally the intersections of these divisors with the contracting $\mathbb{P}^1$s are positive and negative respectively.
-Hence by Definition~\eqref{def:flop_def}, the associated birational map from $X$ to itself is a flop.
+\begin{thm} A generic CICY threefold with a row of Type~2 admits a flop to a threefold isomorphic (i.e.\ diffeomorphic) to itself.
+Moreover, this is in fact an isomorphism of complex manifolds. \end{thm} \begin{proof} Under the birational map from $X$ to itself, which contracts and then resolves the $\mathbb{P}^1$s and gives a manifold isomorphic to the original Calabi-Yau, the divisor $H_{(i)}$ maps to the divisor $\mathcal{H}_{(i)}$ (and vice versa).
+Moreover, the intersections of these divisors with the contracting $\mathbb{P}^1$s are positive and negative, respectively.
+Hence by Definition~\eqref{def:flop_def}, the associated birational map from $X$ to itself is a flop. \end{proof}

-We see then that flops on rows of Type~2 always produce an isomorphic Calabi-Yau.
+We see that flops on rows of Type~2 always produce an isomorphic Calabi-Yau threefold.
 This is in contrast to the case of flops on rows of Type~1 treated in \sref{sec:expl_flops}, where the flopped Calabi-Yau is generically topologically distinct from the original one (except in the special case noted in \sref{sec:special_case}).

 As in the special case of isomorphic flops from Type~1 rows, since all flops on rows of Type~2 produce an isomorphic Calabi-Yau the K\"ahler cone of the flopped manifold is known (trivially), and its relation to that of the original Calabi-Yau is given by the Picard group isomorphism in \eref{eq:piciso_2}.